Reverend Jeremy G. Rich

 Biographical Sketch

-In March of 2007, Rev. Rich began teaching and serving as the Social Studies Department Chairman and as the Technology Coordinator at the Bishop Hall Charter School in Thomasville, GA.
+He is a 2005 graduate of Florida A&M University where he majored in Political Science with a minor of Secondary Education.
+In March of 2007, Rev. Rich began teaching and serving as the Social Studies Department Chairman and as the Technology Coordinator at the Bishop Hall Charter School in Thomasville, Georgia.
 He was elected “Teacher of the Year” by his peers for the 2008-2009 academic school year.
-While teaching at Bishop Hall Charter School, he has taken students on several trips including the Alabama Civil Rights Tour; the Cultural Excursion of the Nation’s Capital in Washington D.C.; the Florida African-American Heritage Tour, and the Atlanta Heritage Tour.
+While teaching at Bishop Hall Charter School, he has taken students on several trips including the Alabama Civil Rights Tour; the Cultural Excursion of the Nation’s Capital in Washington D.C.; the Florida African American Heritage Tour, and the Atlanta Heritage Tour.
+Pastor Rich also served on the Building and Design Committee for the New Bishop Hall Charter School; The Charter Reauthorization Committee for Bishop Hall Charter School 2014 and Thomas County School S.A.C.S.
+Reaffirmation 2014 and 2019.

 Pastor Rich’s Motto: God’s Word will sustain us when we are right and convict us when we are wrong.